 (f) a certificate of the person’s descent issued by the department of the Commonwealth public service responsible for the administration of immigration or issued by a consulate within Australia.

 [Regulation 5E inserted in Gazette 10 Dec 2004 p.
-5970-1]
+5970-1.]

 6. Information on oath and search warrants under section 24(1)